pawanx/Anvaya-Frontend/README.md

 **Home**

 - See all the leads on homepage.
-- Add new leads.
+- "Add new lead" to add a new lead to the system.
+- Quick filters to filter by lead status.

 **List Leads**

-- See all the leads name and delete them.
+- See all the leads name.
+- "Delete" to delete the list from the system.
+- Filter by status and agents and sort by prioroty and time to close.

+**List Sales Agents**

+- See all the agents name.
+- Filter by lead status and priority.
+- "Create new agent" to add new agents to DB.

 **Reports**